 Choice of either taking the bushwalk track through Gore Creek Reserve

-(mobility restricted) OR continue along the footpath by crossing Northwood Rd
+(mobility restricted) or continue along the footpath by crossing Northwood Road

-onto River Rd, following course signs to re-join with the bushwalk route at
+onto River Road, following course signs to re-join with the bushwalk route at

-Gore St (accessible).
+Gore Street (accessible).
 Both routes are approximately the same distance.

-You used to have a village located at Observatory Hill, What has happened to this?
+You used to have a village located at Barangaroo, what has happened to this?

 Why do I have to finish in a Village?